truck accident

 Temperature Fluctuations

-Temperature fluctuations are another critical factor that can lead to an increase in truck accidents during the colder months.
+Temperature fluctuations are another critical factor that can increase truck accidents during the colder months.
 One of the most dangerous phenomena associated with sudden drops in temperature is the formation of black ice.
 Black ice is nearly invisible and forms when the ground temperature is at or below freezing, causing a thin layer of ice to develop on the road surface.
 This type of ice is particularly treacherous because drivers often do not realize they are driving on it until it is too late, leading to a higher risk of losing control and crashing.

 Another issue related to temperature changes is tire pressure variations.
 As temperatures drop, the air inside tires contracts, leading to lower tire pressure.
 Underinflated tires can compromise a truck's handling and braking capabilities, making it more difficult to maintain control, especially on slippery roads.
 Regularly checking and adjusting tire pressure is crucial during fall and winter to ensure that trucks remain safe and roadworthy.
 Ignoring this simple maintenance task can result in accidents that could have been easily prevented.